documentation

 You will get confirmation that the link was deleted.

-Stop Confluent Platform and ZooKeeper¶
+Stop Confluent Platform¶

 Stop all of the other components with Ctl-C in their respective command windows, in reverse order in which you started them.